James May: James May: Our Man in Japan

-In January 2020, May hosted a travel documentary named James May: Our Man in Japan, the 6-episode series was released on Amazon Prime Video and follows May's journey from the north end of Japan to its south.
+In January 2020, May journeyed from the north end of Japan to its south.
 Over the course of three months, May explores and participate in many activities to truly understand the country which has intrigued him for a long time.
-During the trip through major cities like Tokyo and Kyoto, he is accompanied by a cast of different guides and translators.
+During the trip he passes through major cities such as Tokyo and Kyoto as well as smaller towns and villages such as Nagoro and the evacuated Namie near the Fukushima power plant.